brooklyncentral/clocker2/index.md

 ## What can you do with it?

-* You can easily deploy production grade Docker Swarms or Kubernetes clusters to a [range of clouds](http://brooklyn.apache.org/v/latest/ops/locations/index.html).
+* You can easily deploy production grade Docker Swarms or Kubernetes clusters to a [range of clouds](http://brooklyn.apache.org/v/latest/ops/locations/index.html) (including [AWS](https://aws.amazon.com/), [Azure](https://azure.microsoft.com), [Google Cloud](https://cloud.google.com/), [IBM Softlayer](http://www.softlayer.com/), and [IBM BlueBox](https://www.blueboxcloud.com/).
 * You can manage and scale Swarms or clusters in real time.

 ## Getting started

+1. Firstly, you need to have Apache Brooklyn installed and running, if you have not already done this, please [follow these instructions](https://brooklyn.apache.org/v/latest/start/running.html).
-Firstly, you need to have [Apache Brooklyn installed](https://brooklyn.apache.org/v/latest/start/running.html).
-Once this is done, [download the `clocker2-common.bom` file](c  locker2-common.bom).
+2. Once this is done, [download the `clocker2-common.bom` file](clocker2-common.bom).
 This file contains all required entities to run a Docker Swarm cluster.
-You need to add this file to your Brooklyn catalog.
-You can achieve this by either drag-and-dropping the file into the YAML editor (composer tab of the Brooklyn UI) or by using the [Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html) as follow:
+You need to add this file to your [Brooklyn catalog](http://brooklyn.apache.org/v/latest/ops/catalog/index.html).
+You can achieve this by either drag-and-dropping the file into the YAML editor (composer tab of the Brooklyn UI) or by using the [Brooklyn CLI](https://brooklyn.apache.org/v/latest/ops/cli/index.html) as follows:

     br add-catalog clocker2-common.bom

-Then you need to [setup a location](https://brooklyn.apache.org/v/latest/ops/locations/index.html) to deploy your Docker Swarm cluster.
+3. You will then need to [setup a location](https://brooklyn.apache.org/v/latest/ops/locations/index.html) to which you will deploy your Docker Swarm cluster.
 We came up with location's templates to add to your catalog, that you can use out of the box for [AWS](tutorial/locations/aws-example-location.bom), [SoftLayer]((tutorial/locations/sl-example-location.bom)), [Azure](tutorial/locations/azure-example-location.bom), [GCE](tutorial/locations/gce-example-location.bom) and [Blue Box](tutorial/locations/bb-example-location.bom).
 You can find more information about what is going on in those files [here](tutorial/swarmCluster.html#setup-a-cloud-location).

-Now you are all set.
+4. You should now be all set.
 The last thing to do is to deploy your Docker Swarm cluster.
-You can use this [yaml](examples/swarm.yaml){:target="blank"} to getting started:
-{% highlight YAML %}
-{% include_relative examples/swarm.yaml %}
-{% endhighlight %}
+This should be available as an application in the 'Create Application' dialog or you can use our [yaml examples](examples/swarm.yaml){:target="blank"} to get started.